sparkflows/sparkflows-docs/docs/tutorials/analytics/jetrail-data-annalysis.rst

 Reading from Dataset
 ---------------------

-It reads from sample Dataset file.
+It reads from the sample Dataset file.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^